top of page

 Research Topic 01

-This research presents an experimental investigation on autogenous healing of high-performance engineered cementitious composites with compressive strength over 90 MPa and tensile strain capacity over 4.5% using different amounts of calcium-containing binders
+This research presents an experimental investigation on self-healing of high-performance engineered cementitious composites

 Autogenous%20healing%20phenomena_edited.